-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 Conclusion

-John Mueller of Google recently stated that the hreflang is one of the most complex technical issues SEO pros must deal with.
-The items addressed in this article help support that statement.
+John Mueller of Google has stated that the hreflang is one of the most complex technical issues SEO pros must deal with.
+The items addressed in this article help support the statement that hreflang is complex but it does not have to be.

-Unfortunately, a lot of these challenges come from incorrect interpretations of how things actually work.
+Unfortunately, a lot of hreflang’s perceived complexity comes from incorrect interpretations of how hreflang actually works and overly complex global website infrastructures.

-Before you tackle your hreflang implementation, take a moment to think about what problems you are trying to solve and if making any of these changes cause any new problems.
+Before you tackle your hreflang implementation, take a moment to think about what problems you are trying to solve and whether making any of these changes will cause new problems.

-We will continue to drill down into hreflang over the next few articles so stay tuned.
+Start with small sections of your site, especially those with the same language, and work from there.
+Even partial implementation of hreflang can reduce traffic cannibalization, cart abandonment and increase local market revenue.